14th International Architecture Biennale Exhibition: “Office US”

 01/01/1983

-Construction Innovation, Mock-upPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorImage with two C.E.S. members making experiments in the yard at Eishin.
+Construction Innovation, Mock-upPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorDigitizedImage with two C.E.S. members making experiments in the yard at Eishin.
 They were to become prototypes for ornaments on the homeroom buildings.
-It was exhibited at the 14th International Architecture Biennale Exhibition: “Office US”.
+It was exhibited at the 14th International Architecture Biennale Exhibition: “Office US” in 2014.

 -